Angela Yang

-Angela Yang is an American librarian whose efforts in adult literacy, multicultural services, and outreach services is notable within the library community.
+Angela Yang is a Taiwanese-American librarian whose efforts in adult literacy, multicultural services, and outreach services is notable within the library community.
 She served as president of the Chinese American Librarians Association from 1992 to 1993.
 She was born in Taiwan.

 Yang's career has been characterized by a desire to improve literacy skills among underprivileged and overlooked individuals in society.
 She established a successful adult literacy program and introduced library services to a wider population that included the elderly and disabled communities.

 Education and early career

 Angela Yang grew up in Taiwan with her twice-refugee family.
 She pursued her undergraduate education at National Taiwan University, where she received her bachelor's in foreign language and literature.
 She then moved to the U.S. to attain an advanced degree.
 Initially, Yang wanted to become an educator but decided to instead attend library school at the University of Oregon.
 She worked as a newspaper reporter before assuming the role of children's librarian.

 Yang has been recognized as an industry role model through her position as the first outreach services librarian for San Diego Public Library.
 In San Diego, she served on the City Council for the Aging, as well as the council for Minority Elderly.
 Following her career in the public setting, Yang became the multicultural services librarian at the University of California at Irvine, where she eventually became the university's first outreach services librarian.
 She worked at UC Irvine for 10 years participating in research consultation, bibliographic instruction, and reference services, in addition to community outreach.

 Another notable feature in Yang's career was her participation in southern California's "Partnerships for Change" initiative.
-The mission of this program was “to assist California libraries in analyzing and restructuring their library service programs and policies to respond to the ethnic and cultural diversity of their communities.”
+The mission of this program was "to assist California libraries in analyzing and restructuring their library service programs and policies to respond to the ethnic and cultural diversity of their communities."

 In 1989, Yang's accomplishments were recognized when San Diego City Club presented her with the Finest Citizen of the Finest City Award.
 From 1992 to 1993, Yang also served as president of the Chinese American Librarians Association.